Recovered

-Recovered is a behavioral health organization focused on alcoholism, drug addiction and the consequences of alcohol and other drug use.
+Recovered (formerly known as the National Council on Alcoholism and Drug Dependence (NCADD)) is a behavioral health organization focused on alcoholism, drug addiction and the consequences of alcohol and other drug use.

 Overview

 Recovered is an online platform for people seeking treatment for substance use disorder and other mental health conditions in the United States.
 Their directory lists over 15,000 treatment facilities across the country, including those offering residential inpatient care, outpatient programs, detox centers, and medication-assisted treatment options.
 They also offer resources for those seeking support groups or mental health counseling and are listed as a peer support resource by the Substance Abuse and Mental Health Services Administration (SAMHSA).

 History

 In April 2021 the NCADD website was acquired by JBKM Ltd. In December 2021 the website was relaunched under its new brand name, Recovered.
 In July 2023, Recovered launched the "Recovered Trustscore", an independent rating system for rehab centers "designed to rank all rehab centers and healthcare providers listed on their site to ensure that visitors find access to the best treatment in their area for the specific substance use disorder or co-occurring condition they have."